 It’s important to discuss your previous pregnancies and medical history with your doctor, so they can assess whether VBAC is an option for you.

 There are times towards the end of the pushing stage where a woman may need a little extra help in delivering her baby.
 A vacuum extractor or forceps may be used to assist in delivery.

-An episiotomy is a downward cut at the base of the vagina and perineal muscle to make the opening for the baby to come out larger.
+An episiotomy is a downward cut at the base of the vagina and perineal muscle to increase the opening for the baby to come out.
 It was once believed that every woman needed an episiotomy to deliver a baby.
-However, episiotomies are now most definitely not performed routinely and are only done if the baby is distressed and needs help getting out fast, or if there is a condition called shoulder dystocia, where the baby’s head delivers but the shoulders get stuck (dystocia).
+Episiotomies are now typically only performed if the baby is distressed and needs help getting out fast.
+They are also done if the baby’s head delivers but the shoulders get stuck (dystocia).

 An episiotomy may also be performed if a woman has been pushing for a very long time and can’t push the baby past the very lower part of the vaginal opening.
 Episiotomies are generally avoided if possible, but the skin and sometimes muscles may tear instead.
 Skin tears are less painful and heal faster than an episiotomy.